*** 20th Anniversary: 2003 to 2023 ***

-Suppose you wanted the water equivalent of a recent snowfall.
-Simply divide by 10 for a quick estimate of the depth of water that would be left in one of the weather rain gauges after melting.
+You might want to know the water equivalent of a recent snowfall.
+You can estimate how much water would be left in one of the weather rain gauges after melting by dividing by 10.

-For example, if you happen to be fortunate enough to get five inches of snow, when melted it should leave approximately half an inch of water.
+If you get five inches of snow, when it melts it will leave about half an inch of water.

-Weather forecasters and observers also describe precipitation by type, such as rain, snow, etc. They specify intensity, using terms like light, moderate and heavy, and precipitation character by stating whether it is showery, intermittent or continuous.
+Precipitation is also described by type, like rain, snow, etc. It specifies intensity by using terms like light, moderate, and heavy, and precipitation character by saying if it's showery, intermittent, or continuous.

-We then hear things on the radio such as light rain showers.
-Finally, we hear rain accumulation information, obtained from examining the gauge.
-Most will give you a depth in inches or millimeters as already described.
+Then we hear light rain showers on the radio.
+Finally, we get rain accumulation information from the gauge.
+As already described, most give you a depth in inches or millimeters.

 Search this site for more information now.

 In wet weather, rain gauges help us to assess the rainfall.